rezafaizarahman/portfolio/src/works/colearn.md

 **Learn concepts, practice together, and prepare for exams in an interactive, live class.**

-Live classes are designed to boost students' confidence in understanding concepts.
-Teachers will teach and interact with students in real-time.
-This makes it easier for students to comprehend the concepts, practice questions, and prepare for exams.
+Live classes help students build confidence in understanding concepts.
+Teachers teach and interact with students in real-time, making it easier for students to comprehend the material, practice questions, and prepare for exams.

 <div class="col-start-2 col-end-10">
 {% figure 'live-1', 'Screenshot CoLearn Live Class', '' %}